ibm-cloud-architecture/refarch-jee-customerorder/tutorial/step5.md

 ### Deploy Liberty app from GUI

-In order to deploy our Liberty app through the ICp dashboard, we must first log in to ICp Dashboard with username `user1` and the password you created in the previous step.
+In order to deploy our Liberty app through the ICp dashboard, we must first log in to ICp dashboard with username `user1` and the password you created in the previous step.

 ####  Create ConfigMaps (GUI)

 The environment specific runtime variables for the application will be held in ConfigMaps.
 We use ConfigMaps to hold deployment specific variables, such that images and deployment manifests can be independent of individual deployments, making it easy to reuse the majority of assets across different environments such as pre-prod and prod.
 This information will include connectivity details for the Order database, the Inventory database and the LDAP server.

-1. Log in to the ICp Dashboard as user `user1`
+1. Log in to the ICp Dashboard as user `user1`.
-2. From the navigation menu, select `Workloads --> Configs`
+2. From the navigation menu, select `Workloads --> Configs`.

 **Order DB Configmap**

-1. Click Create Configmap
+1. Click Create Configmap.
-2. In the dialog box, provide the name `orderdb`
+2. In the dialog box, provide the name `orderdb`.
-3. Toggle the `JSON mode` button to enter into JSON mode
+3. Toggle the `JSON mode` button to enter into JSON mode.
-4. In the `data` JSON parameter, enter the following JSON snippet as its value
+4. In the `data` JSON parameter, enter the following JSON snippet as its value.

     ```
     "DB2_HOST_ORDER": "10.0.0.7",